-The Washington Sportsmen’s Show opens January 23rd and runs through the 27th at the Washington State Fair and Events Center in Puyallup, Washington with exclusive new features, personalities, exhibits and outdoor products that will be introduced in the State’s largest sportsmen’s show.
+The Washington Sportsmen’s Show opens January 22nd and runs through the 26th at the Washington State Fair Events Center in Puyallup, Washington with exclusive new features, personalities, exhibits and outdoor products that will be introduced at Washington’s largest sportsmen’s show.

 Survival expert Brett Stoffel is back and will be in the Toyota booth all days of the show offering daily seminars on how-to survive if you get lost, stuck or hurt in the backcountry.
 Brett’s sage advice has helped several people survive under the worst of conditions.
 It’s a must-attend seminar for anyone that plans on spending time in the woods.
 Brett covers the essential items you’ll need with you in the outdoors and shares his expertise on fire-building and making a suitable shelter.
 Brett’s also the guy you want to talk to if you have specific survival questions.
 Stoffel’s impressive resume includes his tenure as a B-52 and B2 pilot, Combat Search & Rescue Commander and Search & Rescue expert.